junchen14/Multi-Modal-Transformer/README.md

 [AI Conference Deadlines](https://aideadlin.es/)

-We are a team from KAUST [Vision-CAIR group](https://cemse.kaust.edu.sa/vision-cair) and focus on the Vision Transformer and Multi-modal learning.
+We are a team from KAUST [Vision-CAIR group](https://cemse.kaust.edu.sa/vision-cair) and focus on the Multi-modal representation learning.

 This repo is to collect all the recent popular Transformer paper and code related to the domains of **Vision Transformer**, **NLP** and **multi-modal**, etc.
 It also collects the related learning materials.